anjalitelus/IAAS/README.md

-# ISSA development
+# IAC development
-the project is aiming to develop an ISSA cloud platform  to manage and monitor Telus SD-WAN services
+the project is aiming to develop an IAC cloud platform  to manage and monitor Telus SD-WAN services

 # Prerequisites